twiggyiggy/hidden-gym/README.md

 ## Description

-A service that allows users to find a calisthenics park in Barcelona, view details about specific parks, and leave a personal rating based on their experience.
+A service that allows users to find a calisthenics gym in Barcelona, view details about specific gyms, and leave a personal rating based on their experience.

 ## User Stories